[?] Subscribe To This Site

 Below is another type of acrylic block with grid lines marked on it.
 If you were doing lettering and placing individual letters on this block, the white grid lines would be very useful in aligning the letters in a straight line.

-Tip: Don't forget if you are doing lettering, the word will be reversed.
-Left to Right when it appears on the block so that when you turn it over the stamp it will read Right to Left.
+Scrapbook-Advice.com Tip: Don't forget if you are doing lettering, the word will be reversed.
+Right to when it appears on the block so that when you turn it over. the stamped image will read Left to Right.

 Here are some examples of Easy Mount Stamps - these 2 Cloisonne Stamps are from Micheal Strong.

 Again these can be inked, used, removed and cleaned and will still maintain their adherence properties.
-Like other unmounteds, these can be stored on plastic sheet protectors in 3-ring binders and some of these even come with their own plastic storage sheet.
+Like other unmounted rubber, these can be stored on plastic sheet protectors in 3-ring binders and some of these even come with their own plastic storage sheet.

 And getting an accurate placement on the paper is even easier than with the Unmounted Rubber since you can actually see right through the stamp itself.